Guide for Patients

 However, Googling about cancer may also increase your anxiety.
 You may have already read grim statistics about life expectancy.
 There are a few things you should consider if you go online:

 Online cancer statistics are outdated.
 By definition, five-year survival statistics are five years old.
 Look deeper, and you’ll find that survival statistics are improving.
-For example, the 2021 State of Lung Cancer report from the American Lung Association found the five-year survival for people diagnosed with lung cancer had increased by 14% percent nationally over the past five years.
+For example, the 2022 State of Lung Cancer report from the American Lung Association found the five-year survival for people diagnosed with lung cancer has increased by 21% nationally over the past five years.
 In short, research is improving the odds of surviving cancer all the time.